RozadoStudioProjectsOP/web_domains_analytics/client/README.md

 ---
 ## Run frontend locally
+1. Get the server running (instructions in server README file).
-1. Open the project and move to client directory ``` cd client ```.
+2. Move to client directory ``` cd client ```.
-2. Make a copy of the example.env file and fill the variables with the needed data.
+3. Make a copy of the example.env file and fill the variables with the needed data.
-3. ``` npm run start ``` in the terminal to start the app.
+4. ``` npm run start ``` in the terminal to start the app.